Planning

 Cozy ‘L’ Shape Skoolie Kitchen

-@wander_withus‘s skoolie kitchen has a very free-spirited cozy vibe to it.
+This skoolie kitchen has a ton of upper storage due to their roof raise.
 We love how they did an L shaped kitchen layout and then they have the aisle off to the side of the bus versus a center aisle.
-This makes their skoolie seem pretty open for this being a 6 window short bus.
+This makes their skoolie seem pretty open and really separates the living area from the sleeping area.

 One Side Skoolie Kitchen